whayler1/rivets-example/readme.md

 Nothing out of the ordinary here.
 We use the same trick with `rv-show` and the length formatter to show or hide the element depending on if there are items in the bag.
 We list out the subtotal, tax, and total and bind them to their keys in the data object.

-Now we need create an `updatePrice` function in our controller, that our event handlers can call whenever an event happens that affects the total cost.
+Now we need to create an `updatePrice` function in our controller, that our event handlers can call whenever an event happens that affects the total cost.

 ```js
   ...